 What You Must Know Before Changing the Sales Compensation Plan

-2021 (thankfully) is weeks away.
+A new year is almost here!
 The end of the year is when many leaders tend to consider transforming their sales compensation plan since a new year equals making a fresh start.
 If you are a leader contemplating changes, I would suggest that a real purpose be at the core of any new compensation plan.
 The plan should be designed to incent individuals to perform the way leadership desires in support of the company’s goals.

 But to effectively do that one must understand the concepts of motivation.